claytondunavant/iot-thermal-printer/README.md

 The client has one reading thread and one writing thread.
 The reading thread blocks till something is read from the server.
 What is read affects the local state (last received heartbeat number or print something).
-The writing thread writes a heartbeat to the server every 1 second.
+The writing thread writes a heartbeat to the server every 10 seconds.

 ## TODO